 No plans to focus on wind and solar

-Energy Minister Angus Taylor’s Energy Roadmap – criticised many as the “Roadmap to Nowhere” states: “Mature technologies include coal and gas, as well as renewable technologies like hydro, solar and wind that are already enjoying widespread commercialisation.”
+Energy Minister Angus Taylor’s Energy Roadmap – criticised by many as the “Roadmap to Nowhere” states: “Mature technologies include coal and gas, as well as renewable technologies like hydro, solar and wind that are already enjoying widespread commercialisation.”

 “While these technologies will play continuing roles in Australia’s energy future, they are not the focus of the first Low Emissions Technology Statement, which concentrates on accelerating uptake of new and emerging technologies.”